nanoframework/nanoFramework.M5Stack/README.md

 ### DAC

-The M5Core, M5Core2 and Atom Lite exposes 2 DAC and you can access them thru the `Dac1` and `Dac2` properties.
+The M5Core, M5Core2 and Atom Lite/Matrix exposes 2 DAC and you can access them thru the `Dac1` and `Dac2` properties.
 Refer to the [DAC documentation](https://github.com/nanoframework/System.Device.Dac) for more information.

 ### Led